hhuebert/sobotify/README.md

 #### Start an app from commandline
 The app can also be started directly with Python.
-For commandline testing you need to open a miniconda prompt.
+For commandline testing you need to open a miniforge prompt.
 Then you can use the following commands.
 Before using the actual sobotify commands, you need to activate the sobotify conda enviroment (as can be seen below).
 You can finish each programm with the CTRL-C key combination.

-**open a miniconda prompt** and type the following commands to start the app:
+**open a miniforge prompt** and type the following commands to start the app:

     conda activate sobotify
     python sobotify\apps\chat_partner\chat_partner.py --robot_name=stickman --language english --project_file "%USERPROFILE%\.sobotify\projects\chat_partner.xlsx"